30 Iron-Rich Foods to Fight Fatigue and Headaches

 Calcium prevents the absorption of iron, so in order to get the optimum amounts of both of these nutrients, it’s important to learn to combine them correctly.

 When your heart doesn’t get enough oxygen, it is forced to work harder, making that fatigue even more pronounced.
 But if you remind yourself to ensure you’re getting enough iron-rich foods in your diet you can avoid that annoying anemia that’s all too typical for us women.

 If you’ve ever been diagnosed with anemia, you know what the usual symptoms of iron deficiency are and how the lack of this mineral can affect your everyday life: fatigue, weakness, headaches, irritability, hair loss…

 It’s easy to forget that iron is the mineral that allows your blood to carry oxygen to your organs so they can function properly, and when you don’t have enough of it, you experience that typical exhaustion that you might ignore at first, but little by little it leaves you feeling weak and tired.

 We invite you to learn more in today’s article.
 It’s very beneficial for your health!

-Interestingly, your body absorbs iron through your small intestine and it’s always quicker on an empty stomach.
-However, there are certain foods that can prevent iron from being properly absorbed, so you need to be careful how you combine these.
+Interestingly, your body absorbs iron through your small intestine and the process is always quicker on an empty stomach.
+However, there are certain foods that can prevent iron from being properly absorbed, so you need to be careful how you combine them.

-The following are best kept separate from your iron-rich food intake:
+The following foods are best kept separate from your iron-rich food intake:

 - Soy milk